 Abraham took the wood of the burnt offering and laid it on Isaac his son, and he took in his hand the fire and the knife.
 So the two of them walked on together.Genesis 22:6(NASB)

-Many years earlier, while residing in Ur of the Chaldees, Abram met with God, and believed His Word, when told that the Lord would give him a land.
+Many years earlier, while residing in Ur of the Chaldees, Abram met with God and believed His Word, when told that the Lord would give him a land.
 It was at that point that Abram's faith was credited to him as righteousness – for God is able to read the thoughts and heart of man.
-NOW, many years later, that hidden, invisible faith within his heart was to be tested by an outward demonstration of obedience – Abraham was to express his inner faith by an outward word.
-This was a task that would help him to grow in grace, and mature in his walk with God.
+NOW, many years later, that hidden, invisible faith within his heart was to be tested by an outward demonstration of obedience.
+Abraham was to express his inner faith by an outward word.
+This was a task that would help him grow in grace and mature in his walk with God.

-Isaac was to be a burnt offering unto the Lord – a freewill offering – a sacrifice of love, that was to be given to the Lord by his father, Abraham
+Isaac was to be a burnt offering unto the Lord – a freewill offering – a sacrifice of love that was to be given to the Lord by Isaac's father, Abraham.

-Like Isaac, the Lord Jesus made to be a sacrifice unto the Lord.
-He also was to walk to the appointed place of His sacrificial death, bearing the wooden cross on His sinless shoulders.
+Like Isaac, the Lord Jesus was made to be a sacrifice unto the Lord.
+He also was to walk to the appointed place of His sacrificial death, bearing a wooden cross on His sinless shoulders.
 He too was to be offered up on Mount Moriah.
-He too was to have His heart pierced with sharp blade.
+He too was to have His heart pierced with a sharp blade.

-Heavenly Father, thank You for using this beautiful picture of Abraham and Isaac, as such an astonishing foreshadowing of Christ’s death, burial and resurrection, after three days.
-Thank You that He paid the price for SIN.. for MY sin - for ALL sin, and thank You that Jesus gave His life willingly, as a freewill offering – that He was given by the Father and was ready to offer His life, for the love of such as me.
-Thank You in Jesus name, AMEN.
+Heavenly Father, thank You for using this beautiful picture of Abraham and Isaac as such an astonishing foreshadowing of Christ’s death, burial, and Resurrection after three days.
+Thank You that He paid the price for sin - for my sin - for all sin.
+I stand in awe and wonder that Jesus gave His life willingly as a freewill offering and that He was given by the Father for the love of such as me.
+Thank You, in Jesus' name, AMEN.